-- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for an appropriate bachelor's degree with a B Grade Point Average or better; or - ii. been admitted with Academic Equivalent Standing; and - (c) been approved as a student by the Dean of Education and Health Sciences.
+- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - i. qualified for an appropriate bachelor's degree with a B Grade Point Average or better; or - ii. been admitted with Academic Equivalent Standing; and - (c) been approved as a student by the Amo Ako me te Hauora | Dean of Education and Health Sciences.
 The relevance and standard of undergraduate studies and any subsequent professional work experience are the main criteria for approval.